msroot/vanity/README.md

 * Generate the `tree.js` file.
 * Generate the `searchdoc.js` file.
 * Handle crosslinking via the &lt;link> syntax.
+* Default parameter values should be a different color.
 * Post-process the example markers.
-* Support constants.
+* Support class constants.
 	* Connect a Markdown/Textile parser for content.
 * Connect the individual pages to the framed UI.
 * Connect Disqus commenting system for web version.
 * Generate a `.tgz` and `.zip` bundle of the docs automatically.